mgslocombe/River-Herring_2023/README.txt

 The River-Herring_2023 folder contains the data, code, documents, outputs, and presentations associated with Meghan Slocombe's honors thesis.
-The thesis was completed May 2020 and now a manuscript is in the works.
+The thesis was completed May 2020.

 This research is focused on juvenile river herring diets within freshwater coves.
 The data includes fish gut dissection, environmental, and water column zooplankton data.